 - To monitor and evaluate the effectiveness of the natural resource governance framework and systems in order to assess their impact on the socio-economic development of the country.

 EITI in Zambia is implemented by the Zambia EITI Council, ZEC.
 The Council is composed of three stakeholders, the Government, Mining Companies and the Civil Society Organisations.
 ZEC coordinates and oversees the implementation of EITI.
-ZEC has a total of 18 members.
+ZEC has a total of 18 members and is chaired by the Minister of Mines and Mineral Development.
 Each of the three stakeholder group is represented by six members.
-ZEC is chaired by the Secretary to the Treasury, Mr. Fredson Yamba.
-The ZEC is serviced by a Secretariat which is located in the Ministry of Mines Energy and Water Development.
-The Secretariat has four full time staff.
+The ZEC is serviced by a Secretariat which is located in the Ministry of Mines and Mineral Development.
+The Secretariat includes the National Coordinator, Ian Mwiinga and three other full-time staff.

 Recognising the ongoing challenges associated with the COVID-19 pandemic, the EITI Board agreed the extension of measures to provide flexibility in EITI implementation and reporting.

 Flexible EITI reporting MSGs may prepare reports based on information disclosed by government and/or companies, subject to MSG endorsement and providing that the flexible reporting requirements are met.